Close Menu

 Health Mode

-Why You’re Bloated Even When Eating Healthy — The Hydration Secret
+Why Your Bloated Even When Eating Healthy — The Hydration Secret

 Facebook WhatsApp Pinterest Twitter LinkedIn Tumblr Reddit Email

-In this article, we’ll explain how dehydration can cause bloating, what’s happening inside your body, and simple ways to fix it so you feel lighter and more comfortable throughout the day.
+Here, we’ll explain the hydration secret behind bloating, what’s happening inside your body, and simple, practical ways to ease discomfort so you feel lighter and more comfortable throughout the day.

 Your body needs water to digest food properly.
 Water helps break down nutrients, move them through your digestive tract, and support regular bowel movements.
 When you’re dehydrated, your digestive system slows down, which can make gas and food stay in your intestines longer—this leads to that uncomfortable, swollen feeling.